AmazingMech2418/ScratchCloud/README.md

 ## Other Information

+You can use the `cloud.get(variableName)` to get the value of a cloud variable by name.

 Use `cloud.vars` to get all the names and values of all the cloud variables in a project.
 All returned variables have the cloud symbol in front of them.